MEET THE VOICES OF WYAR:

 VOICES FROM OUR PAST YOU STILL HEAR REGULARLY:

 JEANNIE EVANS was host of Afternoon Remedy, still in repeats Wednesday afternoons.
 Jeannie graduated from Yarmouth High School in 2009 and George Washington University in 2013, majoring in International Development and DJ’ing at GWU’s station, WRGW.
-In 2014 Jeannie moved back to Maine and contacted her childhood favorite radio station, WYAR, where she created a remarkable set of programs that range through blues, bluegrass, jazz, and even foray into folk rock, showing how it all connects (She originally coined our tagline “...where we put the music you love into context”).
-She left for a work opportunity in southeast Asia in 2015.
+In 2014 Jeannie moved back to Maine and volunteered with her childhood favorite radio station, WYAR, where she created a remarkable set of programs that range through blues, bluegrass, jazz, and even foray into folk rock, showing how it all connects (She originally coined our tagline “...where we put the music you love into context”).
+She left Maine for a work opportunity in southeast Asia in 2015, and now (2020) lives in Colorado.

 CARL BRADFORD was WYAR’s resident Jazz expert for many years.
 In addition to his jazz show on WYAR, Carl was also the leader of the Port City Jazz Sextet and the Port City Four, both of which featured the jazz side of the Great American Songbook.
 Carl grew up in Detroit, Michigan, a hotbed of jazz during the 1940’s and ‘50’s.
 In 2001, Carl approached WYAR, with the outline of what would become Jazz At Y-A-R. Carl retired and recorded the final installment of his program in 2007.